 One of the reasons that sugaring and sugar waxing are getting more attention these days is that many bloggers report there is less pain or that using these natural products is pain-free compared to other waxing practices.
 While sugar-based hair removal products are gentler on the skin and give great results without much discomfort, we will be straight with you – any time you are removing hair at the root, with an epilator, a tweezer or laser, it will cause some slight discomfort.
 The great news is that waxing really is not that bad!
 And the discomfort only lasts a few seconds, while the smooth skin lasts for weeks!

 What about the mess?

 One of the best things about sugar wax is how easy it is to clean.
 Whether it's washing away any excess wax from your skin, the bathroom counter or to reuse the epilation strips, some warm water will do the trick.

 Sugaring, while an effective and natural process overall is messier and requires more skill to do yourself.
 If you are interested in sugaring, look for a local salon that has practiced estheticians familiar with this technique.
-If you are ready to try sugar waxing at home – check out our how-to videos, and the tips in this blog 6 Things You Should Know about Sugar Waxing at Home.
+If you are ready to try sugar waxing at home – check out the tips in this blog 6 Things You Should Know about Sugar Waxing at Home.